 The Role of a Surveillance Aircraft

 Surveillance aircraft have served governments and military for decades.
-Some of these aircraft have the ability to fly at extreme altitude in order to avoid detection.
+Some of these aircraft can fly at extreme altitude to avoid detection.
 Others provide lower altitude surveillance.
 They are used for reconnaissance, airspace surveillance, battlefield surveillance, fishery protection, border patrol, and for various other purposes.
 As you can understand from the name, these aircraft are used to monitor the activities of a certain area.
 They do not perform functions of tactical aircraft.
 Rather, they are used to collect information that can be used strategically.

 Here are some of the most important roles that a surveillance aircraft has to play: